The percolation energy field and its logarithmic partner: Preliminary results

 \subsection{Percolation interfaces and their scaling limit}

 We briefly recall the definition of percolation interfaces, which are curves that separate black and white clusters.
-For critical site percolation on the triangular lattice, the full collection of such interfaces was shown in~\cite{CamiaNewmanPercolationFull} to have a weak limit as the lattice spacing is sent to zero.
+For critical site percolation on the triangular lattice, {building on Smirnov's seminal paper~\cite{Smirnov:Critical_percolation_in_the_plane}, the full collection of such interfaces was shown in~\cite{CamiaNewmanPercolationFull}} to have a weak limit as the lattice spacing is sent to zero.

 We let $a>0$ and consider critical Bernoulli site percolation on $a\mathcal{T}$.
 Given a percolation configuration, the percolation interfaces between black and white clusters are polygonal circuits (with probability one) composed of edges of the hexagonal lattice $a\mathcal{H}$ dual to the triangular lattice $a\mathcal{T}$.
 We view these circuits as curves in the complex plane $\mathbb{C}$ and give them an orientation in such a way that they wind counterclockwise around black clusters and clockwise around white clusters (in other words, they are oriented in such a way that black hexagons are on the left and white hexagons are on the right).
 Note that the interfaces form a nested collection of loops with alternating orientations and a natural tree structure.